x444556/ArrayToString/README.md

 # ArrayToString
-Turn arrays into readable strings
+converts an array to a readable string